artificertxj1/some-extensions-on-maskrcnn-benchmark/README.md

 10. negative sample training
 11. OHEM (in process)

-If you have any questions, start an issue.
+If you have any questions, please start an issue.
 I will try my best to answer them.
-The training/inferencing config files should be more helpful with implmenting the code.
-If needed, I can upload some backbone models pre-trained on ImageNet.
+The training/inferencing config files should be more helpful with digging into codes.
+Upon request, I can upload some backbone models which are pre-trained on ImageNet.